Robert E. Cooper Jr.: Background and education

 Cooper is a native of Chattanooga, Tennessee.
 He graduated from the Baylor School in 1975.

 Cooper graduated magna cum laude with an A.B. in economics from Princeton University in 1979 after completing a 75-page long senior thesis titled "Wealth Neutrality and the Funding of Education in New Jersey".
 While a student at Princeton, Cooper was the chairman of The Daily Princetonian.
-He then received a J.D. from Yale Law School, where he was managing editor of the Yale Law Journal.
-Between college and law school, he worked as a reporter for The Raleigh (NC) Times.
+He then received a J.D. from Yale Law School, where he was managing editor of The Yale Law Journal.
+Between college and law school, he worked as a reporter for The Raleigh Times in North Carolina.

 Career

 Before being nominated to the position of Attorney General, Cooper was Legal Counsel to Governor Phil Bredesen from 2003 to 2006.
 In addition to providing legal advice to the Governor, he coordinated the legal affairs of the executive branch for the Governor, assisted in the development and implementation of legislation, advised on judicial appointments, and reviewed requests for executive clemency and extradition.

-Prior to his appointment as Legal Counsel to Governor Bredesen, Cooper was an attorney and partner of the law firm, Bass, Berry & Sims, PLC based in Nashville where he dealt in corporate, constitutional and regulatory litigation.
+Prior to his appointment as Legal Counsel to Governor Bredesen, Cooper was an attorney and partner of the law firm Bass, Berry & Sims, PLC based in Nashville where he dealt in corporate, constitutional and regulatory litigation.
 Before being a partner at the law firm, he worked as a clerk for U.S. District Judge Louis F. Oberdorfer in Washington, D.C.
 He also worked as an adjunct professor at Vanderbilt University Law School.